chanimaybruch/chanimaybruch/README.md

 ### Hi!
-I'm Chani Maybruch. :wave: As a Data Scientist, I can't wait to help your company achieve its goals!
+I'm Chani Maybruch. :wave: Understanding people is my passion.
+I can't wait to help your company achieve its goals!

-I have always been fascinated by data analysis and machine learning.
-Throughout my 15+ years working as an social-organizational psychologist and trainer, I have collected data through interviews, focus groups and surveys.
-The survey data I collected for my doctrate was used by two other psychology grad students to obtain their doctorates at other universities as well!
+I have always been fascinated by listening to people, understanding their thoughts and feelings, and finding ways to improve their lives.
+In my 20+ years as a social psychologist and trainer, I have honed my ability to connect with people and gain insight on how to help them.
+Through interviews, focus groups, and surveys, I enjoy discovering opportunities for improvement and how to get there.

-Motivated to advance my technical data skills, I pursued a 9-month Data Science boot camp by TripleTen (formerly Practicum USA), graduating in June 2023.
+Fast forward to when AI became really hot!

+Captivated by AI, I earned certification in data science - learning data analysis, Python, SQL, and machine learning, graduating in June 2023.

 During my journey, I coded projects to address real business issues such as customer churn, forecasting profit and risk, text classification, time series forecasting, price prediction, and image classification.
-I am proficient in SQL, Python, Power BI, Tableau, Excel and always looking to expand my skillset.
+I am proficient in SQL, Python, Power BI, Tableau, and Excel and always looking to expand my skillset.
 A quick learner, I enjoy the challenge of learning new technolgies, analyzing complex datasets, and explaining the story behind data.

  - :bar_chart: In my spare time, I enjoy analyzing complex datasets and creating dynamic reports in PowerBI and Tableau.